THE LIVER AND ITS PROBLEMS

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-Definition.
-The liver is one of the largest organs of the human body.
-It is located on the right side of the body, just below the lungs and diaphragm and it extends downward and to the right, filling the right quadrants of the abdomen.
+It is second largest organ of the human body after the skin.
+It is located on the right side and middle of the body, just below the lungs and diaphragm.
+It extends downward and to the right, filling the right quadrants of the abdomen.

-The liver is a rather mysterious organ in that it is able to analyze and filter thousands of toxic chemicals that get into the body.
+The filter.
+The liver is a very mysterious organ in that it is able to analyze and filter thousands of toxic chemicals that get into the body.

 This article discusses briefly how the liver works, some of the most common liver diseases, and what can be done about them using a development program.